 Poetry Discovery Prize Winner: 2017 Writers’ League of Texas Book Award

 Click on the button below to Order The Language We Cry In!

 The Language We Cry In radiates an epic evolution.
 Constructing a lineage of discord from the beginning of our existence, this collection begins with The Testament of Lake Michigan.
 Embodied in the voice of an omniscient narrator, sacred energy breathes life into musicians, activists, civic citizens, and poets through a series of commandments.
-Next, The First Sign of Faith reveals a future condemned with coordinated chaos.
 The spirits of distinctive leaders are called upon to combat this misery.
 A vigilant movement across the south begins.
 Separated by four momentous sections, each poem connects a human universal language of indecision, audacity, and devotion, taking the reader on a lyrical quest.
 Section One highlights manifestations of men whose bare hands and actions affirm their worth.
 Section Two extracts sympathy from sweat and sorrow through letters and confessions.
 Section Three tracks various faces of redemption including the mental state of military soldiers and battles with death.
 The final section observes rituals and matters of the heart that bring us to our knees and turn our heads towards a higher power with one question: When of Revolution.